FABIEN-T/HRnet/Readme.md

 ### 1/ Clone this repository

-### 2/ Install the dependencies : : `npm install`
+### 2/ Install the dependencies : `npm install`

 ### 3/ Launch the app :

 In the terminal, run the command : `yarn dev`

-To view the app, click with the control key pressed on the Local link: http://127.0.0.1:51xx/
+To view the app, click with the control key pressed on the Local link : http://127.0.0.1:51xx/

 NB : This app use `vite` as toolbox.